Madrid–Barajas Airport, Spain: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Make sure to get the correct kind.
-The vast majority of adapters currently available are just plugs and require your electronics to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C and F. Take care to pick the correct type.
+Most adapters available online are simply plug changers and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be appropriate for most countries.

 Travel neck pillow